daneb/monitoringApi/README.md

 6. Setting the Required fields for the consumer
 7. Secrets not hardcored or in configuration providers
 8. Filters for Authorization (to keep it DRY)
+9. Bleeding of SensorPermissions into UserProjectPermissionsRepository
+10. Azure Deploy